Mike Pence must testify about conversations he had with Donald Trump leading up to January 6, judge rules

 "I am going to fight the Biden DOJ subpoena for me to appear before the grand jury because I believe it's unconstitutional and unprecedented," Pence said at an event in February.
 He has suggested that -- because he was also serving as president of the Senate during the January 6 certification vote -- the constitutional clause covered the conduct that investigators are looking at.

 Pence's claims, as he has described them publicly, are seen as novel.
-His arguments attracted criticism from a broad range of legal scholars, including former Judge Michael Luttig, a conservative legal luminary who advised Pence on how he should approach the 2021 certification vote.
+His arguments attracted criticism from a broad range of legal scholars, including former Judge Michael Luttig, a conservative legal luminary who publicly argued that Pence should certify the electoral results.

-Even as Pence has fought the subpoena, he has stood by his refusal to disrupt the congressional certification of President Joe Biden's win, as Trump called upon him to do.
+Even as Pence has fought the subpoena, he has stood by his refusal to disrupt the congressional certification of Biden's win, as Trump called upon him to do.

 The-CNN-Wire